SmitSheth/Human-Activity-Recognition/README.md

 **Note**:- In cases where  multiple people were detected in each frame, only the first detection was used.

+The link to download trained model and the data on which the model is trained on :- [a link](https://drive.google.com/drive/folders/12dBIZMWA-kO0VYzXi9zSEbXUhgjMSoY6?usp=sharing)

 # Usage
 * For downloading the model run getModels.sh from command line.
 * For training on your own dataset: